MileHacker Logo

 • Cooler temperatures for comfortable market visits and shrines.

-• Accommodation demand may increase slightly for events in the area.
+• Accommodation demand may increase slightly for local events.

 • Shoulder Season (March, October): Mild temperatures with not as many visitors compared to peak season winter.